YJPL/business-model-canvas-for-obsidian/README.md

 If you find this template useful and would like to support its development, you can sponsor me on Github, or buy me a coffee.

 <a href="https://www.buymeacoffee.com/alternatyves/" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

+If you are looking for the lean business model, you can find the [lean canvas template for Obsidian here](https://github.com/YJPL/lean-canvas-for-obsidian).